SeniorMars/dotfiles/README.md

 # dotfiles
 My Rice Setup:

 This is outdated and when I have time, I will update everything.
+I have learn so much about vim these weeks.

 Rice for arch linux. i3-gaps as my window manager and picom as the compositor.